rich-steele/GitPractice/README.md

 Commits are purely to your local git instance.
 Many commits are made when working on a task.

 Push is when you send your changes to GitHub.
-You can do this as often as you like, it will only update your fork.
-The central repo will not be affected or even notified, and all your work in progress is then backed up on GitHub instead of solely on your hard drive.
+You can do this as often as you like, it will only update your current branch.
+The main branch will not be affected, and all your work in progress is then backed up on GitHub instead of solely on your hard drive.

-Pull Request is the final step to merge your changes into the central repository (blessed)
+Pull Request is the final step to merge your changes into main.

 ---